Government of Illinois: Capital

-In 2007, Illinois state representative Raymond Poe criticized Illinois agency heads who commute to Springfield with state financing while maintaining their primary residences in the Chicago area.
-He sponsored House Bill 1959, which proposed ending state financing for travel to Springfield.
+In 2007, Illinois state representative Raymond Poe sponsored House Bill 1959, which proposed ending state financing for officers' travel to Springfield.
+"The state capital is Springfield, and that should be their work location," said Poe.

-According to Gauen, "Illinois seems rather unlikely to move its official capital to Chicago".

 Local government

 The administrative divisions of Illinois are the counties, townships, precincts, cities, towns, villages, and special-purpose districts.
 Illinois has more units of local government than any other state—over 8,000 in all.
-The basic subdivision of Illinois are the 102 counties.
-85 of the 102 counties are in turn divided into townships and precincts.
+The basic subdivision of Illinois are the 102 counties, of which 85 are in turn divided into 1,432 townships.
 Municipal governments are the cities, villages, and incorporated towns.
 Some localities possess "home rule", which allows them to govern themselves to a certain extent.
 Illinois counties, townships, cities, and villages may promulgate local ordinances.
 Illinois also has several types of school districts (including the Chicago Public Schools and the Illinois Community College System) and additional units of government that oversee many other functions.